 Make your child part of the meal planning process

 Once your kids are old enough to be able to talk about likes and dislikes, plan meals with them.
 Ask what they would like to have for dinner.
 Have them decide a couple meals a week.
 Conversations like this open the door to basic nutrition like, “we don’t eat cake for dinner because that’s a special once-in-awhile treat.”
 It also helps your child to be excited about what is coming up for meal time.

 Usually when we are making a grocery list, I’ll have my daughter (the child who is most interested in cooking) decide two meals to have.
 They can be a family favorite that she likes or something completely different that we make for the first time.
 Having her help me plan the meals, involves her more in all aspects of the cooking process.
 I have noticed that since doing this, she is very, very wise about her decisions with food and makes great choices.
 I trust her completely in this area and she is very health conscience because I’ve always made a huge deal out of it every chance I get.

-If there’s a health episode on Disney Channel, I’ll have them watch it.
+If there’s a health episode on TV, I’ll have them watch it.
 If there’s something going on online or at a particular store, I’ll have them participate.
 Constantly filling their minds with the right behaviors and attitudes.

 Allow your child to help prepare meals